0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 When `feeRecipientTradeSurplus` is not specified, the feature is effectively OFF and all trade surplus will be passed back to the user.

-Details about these paratmers can be found in [GET /swap/v1/quote](0x-swap-api/api-references/get-swap-v1-quote).
+Details about these parameters can be found in [GET /swap/v1/quote](0x-swap-api/api-references/get-swap-v1-quote).

 </details>